 Drinking too much alcohol may make people sleepy or aggressive, impair coordination and mental function, and interfere with work, family relations, and other activities.

 Drinking too much alcohol for a long time can make people dependent on alcohol and damage the liver, brain, and heart.

-About 45 to 50% of adults currently drink alcohol, 20% are former drinkers, and 30 to 35% are lifetime abstainers.
+About half of adults in the United States currently drink alcohol, 20% are former drinkers, and 30 to 35% are lifetime abstainers.
 Drinking large amounts of alcohol (more than 2 to 6 drinks per day) for extended periods can damage a number of organs, especially the liver, heart, and brain.
 However, drinking a moderate amount of alcohol may reduce the risk of death from heart and blood vessel (cardiovascular) disorders.
 Nonetheless, drinking alcohol for this purpose is not recommended, especially when other safer, more effective preventive measures are available.

-Some research suggests that people at risk of alcoholism are less easily intoxicated than people who are not alcoholics.
+Some research suggests that people at risk of alcohol use disorder are less easily intoxicated than people who are not problem drinkers.
 That is, their brains are less sensitive to the effects of alcohol.
-Blood relatives of alcoholics may have this trait.
+Blood relatives of people with alcohol use disorder may have this trait.

 Alcohol causes three basic types of problems:

 Those that occur immediately when people drink too much at a particular time (intoxication and overdose)